Teyolía: Description

-According to the Aztec thought the teyolía was an animic entity that gives life to the human beings located in the heart and, therefore, inside every person's chest.
+According to the Aztec thought, the teyolía was an animic entity that gives life to the human beings located in the heart and, therefore, inside every person's chest.
 Related with the half part of the cosmos.
 In addition to the vitality it was attributed it to be the source of knowledge, tendency, affections, passions, memory and will.

-The Aztecs believed that after dead the teyolía was the part of the man that separated from the body remained immortal.
+The Aztecs believed that after death the teyolía was the part of the man that separated from the body remained immortal.
 The teyolía remained some days on the surface of earth be carried afterwards to one of any different destinations in which the Aztecs believed.
-The final destination of the teyolía was determined by every person's way of dead.
+The final destination of the teyolía was determined by every person's way of death.
 The teyolía of the warriors, for example, was carried to the sun realm (nepantla tonatiuh) where they turned into beautiful birds.

 Among the modern indigenous peoples the term is used in some deformed ways as "yolía", "yolo", "teyolotl", "I:l", "yuhlu", "I:ll(or)"; or, by means of Spanish terms "alma", "ánima" or "espíritu".